apify/actor-whitepaper/.actor/DATASET_SCHEMA.md

 ## TODOs

-- Do we need `description` and `name` here?
-Shouldn't we assign it a name when the schema is referenced in the `OUTPUT_SCHEMA.json`?
-- Should one of the views be default?
-- Perhaps the visualization's `properties` should be called `itemProperties` as it's not property of the whole component but one item
+- Perhaps the visualization's `properties` should be called `itemProperties` as it's not the property of the whole component but one item
+- JSON schema specification (full or simple) above